 “Every great and deep difficulty bears in itself its own solution.
 It forces us to change our thinking in order to find it.”

-What Feldenkrais teachers do all agree on is that we can work more quickly and easily with people who are not in pain; unfortunately most people only think of coming to us once they are in pain, and then all too often they either feel better quite quickly, and disappear without fully integrating the changes they have made to their way of doing and being into their everyday activity, OR they don’t feel better all that quickly, and then they lack the incentive to stick with the process until they do begin to feel the benefits to their self-development of their increased self-awareness.
+What Feldenkrais teachers do all agree on is that we can work more quickly and easily with people who are not in pain; unfortunately most people only think of coming to us once they are in pain, and then all too often they either feel better quite quickly, and disappear again, without fully integrating the changes they have made to their way of doing and being into their everyday activity, OR they don’t feel better all that quickly, and then they lack the incentive to stick with the process until they do begin to feel the beneficial effects of their increased self-awareness on their self-development.

 The people who get the most out of Feldenkrais are the ones who commit – but then of course that is true of all the alternatives as well.
 A person may commit because the pace of improvement matches their involvement in a way that makes clear sense to them, but more often it is simply that they recognise that the Method suits their nature, and that becoming a more aware, more fully-matured person is already one of their goals.

-It was frustrating for me to discover that people were just as likely to halt the learning process early because they were out of pain after a couple of lessons, as that is rarely long enough for a whole new way of being to establish itself.
-Of course part of the reason for this is that it is natural to experience the pain as if it is the real problem, even when good sense tells you that in fact your pain is the signal your nervous system is generating to make you aware that there is something deeper going on.
+It was frustrating for me to discover that people were just as likely to halt the learning process early because they were out of pain after a couple of lessons, as a couple of hours is rarely long enough for a whole new way of being to establish itself.
+Of course part of the reason for this is that it is natural to experience the pain as if it is the actual problem, even when good sense might tell you that in reality your pain is the signal your nervous system is generating to make you aware that there is something deeper going on.

-If pain is like the check engine light on your dashboard, then you may be able to turn it off with a bit of quick ‘maintenance’, but if the problem is being generated by a deeper ongoing issue then the light will eventually come back on again.
-Relying on pain killers is like removing the bulb for a few hours at a time; medication may ease the pain but it does little or nothing to prevent it returning, or the underlying issue worsening – although of course in the short term medication can be very useful to enable important activities like earning a living, and getting some sleep.
+If pain is like the check engine light on your dashboard, then you may be able to turn it off with a bit of quick ‘maintenance’, but, if the problem is being generated by a deeper ongoing issue, then sooner or later that light will come back on again.
+Relying on pain killers is like removing the bulb for a few hours at a time; medication may ease the pain but it does little or nothing to prevent pain returning, or your underlying issue from worsening – although of course in the short term medication can be very useful to enable important activities like earning a living, and getting some sleep.